infinitymeme/mc-plugins-ap-java/README.md

 Note that this only works if you have signed into your minecraft account in the launcher before.

-Navigate to where the `run.bat` file is and find a file called `server.properties` within the directory.
+Navigate to where the `start.bat` file is and find a file called `server.properties` within the directory.
 Open it and find the line toward the bottom that says `online-mode=true`.
 Change it to `online-mode=false` and save the file.

 Switch over to the console and type `stop`.
 It will stop and then promp you to restart, so type "y".
 Once it has restarted, try connecting to it again.